daveabrock/daveabrock2.github.io/_posts/2020-06-07-custom-filters-in-core-flags.markdown

 ---
 date: "2020-06-07"
 title: 'Implement custom filters in your ASP.NET Core feature flags'
-excerpt: Learn how to implement custom filters in your ASP.NET Core apps, using pre-shipped filters or even writing your own.
+subtitle: Learn how to implement custom filters in your ASP.NET Core apps, using pre-shipped filters or even writing your own.
 tags: [csharp, dotnet-core, feature-flags]
-header:
-    overlay_image: /assets/assets/img/ff-filters.png
-    overlay_filter: 0.8
+share-img: /assets/img/ff-filters.png
 ---

 So far in this series, we introduced `Microsoft.FeatureManagement` as a way to [manage feature flag functionality in your .NET applications](https://daveabrock.com/2020/05/24/introducing-feature-management-copy) and used the `Microsoft.FeatureManagement.AspNetCore` library to [conditionally filter HTML components and apply filters across controller action methods and classes](https://daveabrock.com/2020/05/30/introducing-feature-management-aspnetcore.html).